Saint Vincent and the Grenadines

-Saint Vincent and the Grenadines, sometimes known simply as Saint Vincent or SVG, is an island country in the eastern Caribbean.
+Saint Vincent and the Grenadines, sometimes known simply as Saint Vincent, is an archipelagic country in the eastern Caribbean.
 It is located in the southeast Windward Islands of the Lesser Antilles, which lie in the West Indies, at the southern end of the eastern border between the Caribbean Sea and the Atlantic Ocean.
-To the north lies Saint Lucia, to the east is Barbados, and Grenada lies to the south.
+To the north lies Saint Lucia, to the east is Barbados and Grenada lies to the south.

 Spanning a land area of 389 km2, most of its territory consists of the northernmost island of Saint Vincent, which includes the capital and largest city, Kingstown.
 To the south lie the northern two-thirds of the Grenadines, a chain of 32 smaller islands; the remaining southern third make up Grenada.
-Seven of the islands are inhabited, of which the largest and most populous are Bequia, Mustique, Canouan, and Union Island.
+Seven of the islands are inhabited, of which the largest and most populous are Bequia, Mustique, Canouan and Union Island.
 (Note: The remaining inhabited islands are Petit Saint Vincent, Palm Island, Mayreau; additionally, Young Island is an inhabited privately owned island.
 Uninhabited islands include Tobago Cays, Baliceaux, Battowia, Quatre, Petite Mustique, Savan and Petit Nevis.)

-With an estimated population of around 110,872, Saint Vincent and the Grenadines has a population density of over 300 inhabitants/km^{2} (700 per sq mi).
+With a population of around 109,296, Saint Vincent and the Grenadines has a population density of 281 inhabitants/km^{2} (730 per sq mi).
 The majority of its people are descendants of enslaved Africans brought by France and then later Great Britain, which contested the islands during the 18th century.
-SVG remained a colony of the British Empire from 1783 until 1979, when it peacefully achieved independence; the country's culture, language, government, and legal system reflect the long legacy of British rule, and it is part of the Commonwealth of Nations and is a Commonwealth realm, with King Charles III as its official head of state.
+SVG remained a colony of the British Empire from 1783 until 1979, when it peacefully achieved independence; the country's culture, language, government and legal system reflect the long legacy of British rule.
+It is part of the Commonwealth of Nations and is a Commonwealth realm, with King Charles III as its official head of state.

 Saint Vincent is a member of the Organisation of Eastern Caribbean States, CARICOM, the Bolivarian Alliance for the Americas, and the Community of Latin American and Caribbean States (CELAC).

 In April 2021, the La Soufrière volcano erupted several times with "explosive events" continuing for two weeks, resulting in the evacuation of 16,000 residents.
 Assistance and emergency financial support was provided by several nearby islands, the United Kingdom, and agencies such as the United Nations.
-The first significant offer of long-term funding of US$20 million, was announced on 13 April 2021 by the World Bank.
+The first significant offer of long-term funding of US$20 million was announced on 13 April 2021 by the World Bank.

 Etymology

-Christopher Columbus, the first European to reach the island, named it after St. Vincent of Saragossa (San Vicente de Zaragoza) whose feast day was on the day Columbus first saw it (22 January 1498).
+Christopher Columbus, the first European to reach the island, named it after St. Vincent of Saragossa (San Vicente de Zaragoza) whose feast day was on the day Columbus first saw it (22 January 1496).
 The name of the Grenadines refers to the Spanish city of Granada, but to differentiate it from the island of the same name, the diminutive was used.
-Before the arrival of the Spaniards, the Kalinago natives who inhabited the island of St. Vincent called it Youloumain, in honour of Youlouca, the spirit of the rainbows, who they believed inhabited the island.
+Before the arrival of the Spaniards, the Kalinago natives who inhabited the island of St. Vincent called it Youloumain, in honour of Youlouca, the spirit of the rainbows, whom they believed inhabited the island.